 - Reducing production of male sex hormones in the testes.

 - Stopping production of androgens in the body.

 Reducing production of male sex hormones in the testes

-That the reduce androgen the Procedures synthesis in the testes, will most often the Carried out with hormone therapy for prostate cancer .
+Procedures that reduce androgen synthesis in the testes, most often carried out with hormone therapy for prostate cancer .
 These include orchiectomy, agonists releasing hormone luteinizing hormone (LHRH) agonists, anti-androgens, estrogens.

 Orchiectomy in hormone therapy for prostate cancer